-One detail for sealing grout ports, vents and drains is shown in Figure 2.2.
+One detail for sealing grout ports, vents and drains is shown in Figure 5.1.
 Requirements for this detail include:

 - (1) At all grout vents or ports that exit or enter the top slab, provide a recess not less than 2 inches or more than 3-1/2 inches in diameter around the pipe.
 Make depth of recess not less than 2-1/2 inches or more than 3 inches from the initial roadway surface before grinding and grooving i.e. final depth of recess after 1⁄2 inch of surface has been removed by grinding and grooving to be not less than 2 inches or more than 2-1/2 inches. - (2) Provide a separate recess around each port or vent pipe of each tendon.
 Do not merge recesses into one large one.
 Keep each recess separate from an adjacent one by at least 6 inches of concrete (edge to edge of recesses) so that if a recess or pipe is breached only on tendon will be at risk.
-Multiple grout pipes attached to an individual tendon at one location (such as a grout pipe from an anchor trumpet and grout pipe from cap attached to that anchor) may be housed in one recess. - (3) Provide sides of each recess with an irregular or corrugated finish to ensure a good mechanical bond (in addition to chemical bond with filler.
+Multiple grout pipes attached to an individual tendon at one location (such as a grout pipe from an anchor trumpet and grout pipe from cap attached to that anchor) may be housed in one recess.